Because tobacco seems to be one of the most asked questions,

 So, what you would be saying if gifting just cigarettes as tobacco to this person is “I am about to poison you”!

 Tobacco that is used in our pipe ceremonies and as a gift is called Kinnick – Kinnick’ (Herbs).

 At no time will a Traditional Native American encourage smoking non native tobacco, (poisoned by chemicals), “we use organic herbs only”!

 This herb can be found almost anywhere around your area for free.

-Sacred Kinnick - Kinnick should never be sold, so make sure that no one tells you that it has been blessed and then tries to sell it to you, anyone doing this are just trying to get money out of you!
+(Sacred Kinnick – Kinnick), should never be sold, so make sure that no one tells you that it has been blessed and then tries to sell it to you, anyone doing this (is just trying to get money out of you)!

 On Friday February 4, 2011 on this blog I wrote

 "Tobacco should only be used as a gift"

 Eastern Woodland American Native Tobacco as a gift offering to Creator in prayer.